ipfs/ipfs-blog/src/_blog/bybit-hack.md

 In the context of this hack, we've identified three failures that made the hack possible:

-1. The Safe frontend was unverified
+1. The Safe frontend was unverified (trust was based on _belief_  DNS, TLS PKI and HTTP server are returning valid data)
 2. The Safe multisig owners signed a malicious transaction
 3. There were no additional approval layers in the Safe smart contract to prevent the malicious transaction from going through.

-Since IPFS is mainly concerned with the first point, we'll focus on that.
+Since IPFS is mainly concerned with the first point (ability to verify data by means of [content-addressing](https://docs.ipfs.tech/concepts/content-addressing/)), we'll focus on that.
 The other two points bring up broader ecosystem needs like clear signing (rather than the blind signing often seen across smart contract wallets), improved UX that strengthens security rather than working against it, and more effective tools for verifying transactions.

 The Ethereum community responded quickly, addressing the second point and released [multiple](https://safeutils.openzeppelin.com/) [tools](https://koeppelmann.github.io/CirclesTools/SafeViewer.html) and [documentation](https://help.safe.global/en/articles/276344-how-to-verify-safe-wallet-transactions-on-a-hardware-wallet) to help users verify transactions before signing them.